-Intercorp Financial Services Inc. (formerly Intergroup Financial Services Corp. and henceforth "IFS" or "the Company") is a limited liability holding corporation incorporated in the Republic of Panama on September 19, 2006, as the result of the restructuring of its shareholder Intercorp Perú Ltd. (formerly IFH Peru Ltd., a henceforth "Intercorp Perú", a holding corporation incorporated in 1997, in The Bahamas), during 2007.
-As of June 30, 2013, Intercorp directly and indirectly holds 68.93 percent of IFS's issued capital stock and 71.28 percent of IFS's shares representative of its outstanding capital stock (directly and indirectly 68.93 percent and 71.31 percent, respectively, as of December 31, 2012).
+Intercorp Financial Services Inc. formerly Intergroup Financial Services Corp., henceforth "IFS" or "the Company" is a limited liability holding corporation incorporated in the Republic of Panama on September 19, 2006, as the result of the restructuring of its shareholder Intercorp Perú Ltd. formerly IFH Peru Ltd., (henceforth "Intercorp Perú", a holding corporation incorporated in 1997, in The Bahamas), which was performed during 2007.
+As of December 31, 2013, Intercorp Perú Ltd. directly and indirectly holds 68.93 percent of IFS's issued capital stock and 71.28 percent of IFS's shares representative of its outstanding capital stock.
+The ownership of Intercorp Peru and its subsidiaries in IFS's shareholding corresponds to 72.48 percent of IFS's issued capital stock, equivalent to 71.54 percent of its outstanding capital stock.

-IFS's legal domicile is 50 Street and 74 Street, ST Georges Bank Building, Republic of Panama.On the other hand,its Management and administrative offices are located at Av.
+IFS's legal domicile is 50 Street and 74 Street, ST Georges Bank Building, Republic of Panama.
+Its Management and administrative offices are located at Av.
 Carlos Villaran 140, Urb.
 Santa Catalina, La Victoria, Lima, Peru.

-As of June 30, 2013 and December 31, 2012, IFS holds 99.29 percent and 100 percent of the capital stock of Banco Internacional del Peru S.A.A. - Interbank (henceforth "the Bank") and of Interseguro Compañia de Seguros S.A. (henceforth "Interseguro"), respectively.
+As of December 31, 2013 and 2012, IFS holds 99.29 percent and 100 percent of the capital stock of Banco Internacional del Peru S.A.A. - Interbank (henceforth "the Bank") and of Interseguro Compañia de Seguros S.A. (henceforth "Interseguro"), respectively.
 IFS and its Subsidiaries operations are concentrated in Peru.
 Their main activities and balances of assets, liabilities and equity are described in Note 2.

-The consolidated financial statements as of June 30, 2013 have been approved by the Board of Directors held on July 25, 2013.

-The consolidated financial statements as of December 31, 2012 have been approved by General Shareholders' Meeting held on April 08, 2013.
+The consolidated financial statements as of December 31, 2013 have been approved by the Board of Directors held on January 30, 2014.
+On the other hand, the audited consolidated financial statements as of December 31, 2012 have been approved by General Shareholders' Meeting held on April 08, 2013.